avoutic/web-framework/docs/database.md

 This document provides a guide for developers on how to use the database in the WebFramework.
 It covers the basic operations, including executing queries, inserting data, and managing transactions.

+In most cases, you should use [Entities and Repositories](./entities-and-repositories.md) to interact with the database.
+But there are multiple cases where you might want to interact with the database directly.

 ## Overview

 The WebFramework uses the `Database` interface to define the contract for database operations.
 The default implementation is `MysqliDatabase`, which uses the MySQLi extension to interact with a MySQL database.